jonikorpi/base-files/README.md

 - Some easy-to-forget meta tags and such.

 ## Things to note:
-- My primary goal with this code is to avoid having to write much new CSS for each project.
+- The primary idea is to avoid writing new CSS or having to look into CSS files to style new things. `<header class="position-all fixed padding-1 color-5 bg-1">` instead of `<header class="masthead">`.
-- My secondary goal is to avoid having to write any media queries.
+- The secondary idea is to avoid having to write media queries.
+The flexing baseline grid and typography presets help with this a lot.
 - The CSS is terrible without some sort of templating/component system like React.
 Without one you'll end up copy-pasting and micromanaging class names a lot.
 - The CSS assumes it gets run through [autoprefixer](https://github.com/postcss/autoprefixer).